readikus/early-saas-handbook/docs/meetings/index.md

 ### **Prepare Ahead of Time**

 Encourage participants to come prepared.
 Share relevant documents, data, or proposals beforehand so the meeting time is spent discussing and deciding, not presenting or reviewing materials for the first time.
-Founder engineers often lead by example—if you come prepared, the rest of the team is likely to follow.
+Startup engineers often lead by example—if you come prepared, the rest of the team is likely to follow.

 ### **Embrace “Disagree and Commit”**